lsst/schedview/docs/installation.rst

 or, to use a dedicated environment for ``schedview``::

-  $ canda create --name schedview -c conda-forge schedview
+  $ conda create --name schedview -c conda-forge schedview

 ``conda`` will take care of installing the needed python module dependencies, but some of the data needed by some of its dependencies are not installed